tnwinc/labsblog/_posts/2015-06-12-introducing-creating-deftly.md

 Creating Deftly is an open source project devoted to making automation of Adobe products easier with a unified API, chainable commands, and in-app gui tools.

-If you're looking for an easier way to work with Adobe's ExtendScript, .jsx, or .jsfl then consider using and contributing to CreatingDeftly.
+If you're looking for an easier way to work with Adobe's ExtendScript, .jsx, or .jsfl then consider using and contributing to [Creating-Deftly.](https://github.com/tnwinc/creating-deftly)